 University of Florida International Center

-The OFFICE FOR GLOBAL RESERCH ENGAGEMENT (OGRE) facilitates internaitonal research to increase UF's global presence.
-OGRE supports faculty to advvance international research.
+The OFFICE FOR GLOBAL RESEARCH ENGAGEMENT (OGRE) facilitates international research to increase UF's global presence.
+OGRE supports faculty to advance international research at UF and around the world.

 In pursuit of international research excellence, our role is to: